 Oklahoma wildfires kill 2 people, threat continues

-OKLAHOMA CITY – Officials say wildfires have killed two people in western Oklahoma and continue to threaten that area and the western North Texas.
+OKLAHOMA CITY – Officials say wildfires have killed two people in western Oklahoma and continue to threaten that area and western North Texas.

 Oklahoma Department of Emergency Management spokeswoman Keli Cain said in a news release late Sunday that a 61-year-old man died Thursday because of injuries suffered in the fire that began that day near Leedey, about 110 miles (180 kilometers) northwest of Oklahoma City.
 Cain says a woman also died as a result of a fire near Seiling, about 90 miles (145 kilometers) northwest of Oklahoma City.